-1.2 TEMPORARY BARRIERS AND ENCLOSURES
+2. TEMPORARY BARRIERS AND ENCLOSURES

-.1 ACCESS
+1. ACCESS

-.1 Allow access for demolition and construction to the project scope of work area throughout duration of the Work.
+1. Allow access for demolition and construction to the project scope of work area throughout duration of the Work.
 Access to all work areas shall be via exterior set-up ladders or scaffolding.
 Provide and maintain ladders and/or scaffolding as required for access throughout duration of the Work.

-.2 SCAFFOLDING
+2. SCAFFOLDING

-- .1 Scaffolding shall be design and erected in accordance with Manitoba Regulation 217/2006 and CAN/CSA S269.2. - .1 Where Manitoba Regulation 217/2006 requires scaffolds to be designed by a professional engineer.
+- 1. Scaffolding shall be design and erected in accordance with Manitoba Regulation 217/2006 and CAN/CSA S269.2. - 1.
+Where Manitoba Regulation 217/2006 requires scaffolds to be designed by a professional engineer.
 Submit shop drawings bearing the seal of professional engineer registered in the Province of Manitoba.

-.3 SITE STORAGE/LOADING
+3. SITE STORAGE/LOADING

-.1 City of Winnipeg will provide an area on-site for contractors staging and setup usage.
+- 1. City of Winnipeg will provide an area on-site for contractors staging and setup usage.
 Maintain this area for duration of Contract.

-Contractor to repair any damage resulting from Contractors' use and area to be returned to pre-construction condition once work is completed.

-- .2 Area for site set-up and material storage is to be arranged and coordinated with City of Winnipeg and Contract Administrator. - .3 Confine work and operations of employees by Contract Documents.
-Do not unreasonably encumber premises with products. - .4 Do not load or permit to load any part of Work with weight or force that will endanger Work.
+Contractor to repair any damage resulting from Contractors' use and area to be returned to pre-construction condition once work is completed. - 2.
+Area for site set-up and material storage is to be arranged and coordinated with City of Winnipeg and Consultant. - 3.
+Confine work and operations of employees by Contract Documents.
+Do not unreasonably encumber premises with products. - 4.
+Do not load or permit to load any part of Work with weight or force that will endanger Work.

-.4 CONSTRUCTION PARKING
+4. CONSTRUCTION PARKING

-- .1 The Contractor must note that no parking, on City of Winnipeg's parking lot, will be made available to site personnel throughout the entire project durations.
-Street parking is available around this site. - .2 The Contractor will be provided with room, inside the staging/site storage area, for parking a supervisor vehicle and 5ton truck.
+- 1. The Contractor must note that no parking, on City of Winnipeg parking lot, will be made available to site personnel throughout the entire project durations.
+Street parking is available around this site. - 2.
+The Contractor will be provided with room, inside the staging/site storage area, for parking a supervisor vehicle and 5-ton truck.
 Contractor to repair any damage resulting from Contractors' use.
-Area to be returned to pre-construction condition once work is completed - .3 Maintain unrestricted emergency access for emergency vehicles etc. 24hours/7day a week at this facility.
+Area to be returned to pre-construction condition once work is completed - 3.
+Maintain unrestricted emergency access for emergency vehicles etc. 24hours/7day a week at this facility.

-.5 EQUIPMENT, TOOL AND MATERIALS STORAGE
+5. EQUIPMENT, TOOL AND MATERIALS STORAGE

-- .1 Provide and maintain, in clean and orderly condition, lockable weatherproof sheds for storage of tools, equipment and materials. - .2 Locate materials not required to be stored in weatherproof sheds on site in manner to cause least interference with work activities.
+- 1. Provide and maintain, in clean and orderly condition, lockable weatherproof sheds for storage of tools, equipment and materials. - 2.
+Locate materials not required to be stored in weatherproof sheds on site in manner to cause least interference with work activities.

-.6 SANITARY FACILITIES
+6. SANITARY FACILITIES

-- .1 Provide sanitary facilities for work force in accordance with governing regulations and ordinances.
-Setup in the allocated staging/setup area. - .2 Post notices and take precautions as required by local health authorities.
+- 1. Provide sanitary facilities for work force in accordance with governing regulations and ordinances.
+Setup in the allocated staging/setup area. - 2.
+Post notices and take precautions as required by local health authorities.
 Keep area and premises in sanitary condition.

-.7 POLLUTION CONTROL
+7. POLLUTION CONTROL

-- .1 Control noxious and hazardous gases.
+- 1. Control noxious and hazardous gases.
 Prevent hazardous accumulations.
-Control emission from equipment and plant to local authority's emission requirements. - .2 On exterior, cover or wet down dry materials and rubbish to prevent blowing dust and debris.
+Control emission from equipment and plant to local authority's emission requirements. - 2.
+On exterior, cover or wet down dry materials and rubbish to prevent blowing dust and debris.
 Provide dust control for temporary roads.

-.8 CLEAN-UP
+8. CLEAN-UP

-- .1 Remove construction debris, waste materials, packaging material from work site daily. - .2 Clean dirt or mud tracked onto paved or surfaced roadways.
-As required, this is to be completed daily. - .3 Store materials resulting from demolition activities that are salvageable. - .4 Stack stored new or salvaged material not in construction facilities.
+- 1. Remove construction debris, waste materials, packaging material from work site daily. - 2.
+Clean dirt or mud tracked onto paved or surfaced roadways.
+As required, this is to be completed daily. - 3.
+Store materials resulting from demolition activities that are salvageable. - 4.
+Stack stored new or salvaged material not in construction facilities.

-.9 INSTALLATION AND REMOVAL
+9. INSTALLATION AND REMOVAL

-- .1 Provide temporary controls in order to execute Work expeditiously. - .2 Remove from site all such work after use.
+- 1. Provide temporary controls in order to execute Work expeditiously. - 2.
+Remove from site all such work after use.

-.10 HOARDING
+10. HOARDING